 You’ll study the spectrum of the field including hazardous operations, government regulations, surveillance, data collection, and even the engineering aspects of UAS.

 Fully immerse yourself in UAS by joining the Daytona ERAU’s Radio Controlled Aircraft Club or the Prescott UAS Club or by take part in industry-hosted UAS competitions.

-Currently, very few UAS professionals because this field is so new.
+Currently, there are few UAS professionals because this field is so new.
 Used primarily in military, firefighting, disaster relief, and law enforcement applications, the future of this field has seemingly limitless potential.
 The opportunity to combine a fascination and passion for flight with an emerging industry hasn’t been seen since the invention of aircraft.
 The future of opportunities is widely diverse and its limits are restricted only by our imagination.

 Unmanned Aircraft Systems Science graduates are in-demand candidates for careers in the following professions and with the following industry leaders: